 The following sculpture was installed in the garden of the Banque Centrale du Luxembourg on October 25, 2002.
 It is the "Feiersteppler", the image of Mathias Gaasch.
 Photos follow:

 The two franc coin is exceptionally rare.
-I recently purchased one on eBay.
+I have a collection of these coins.
 Following is a photo of the front and rear of the coin.

 Anna Gaasch, Guillaume Gaasch, Mathias Gaasch, Susanna Gaasch-Mitsch, Marguerite Gaasch, Michel Gaasch

 Click on this to see all of the Feiersteppler coins